spiralofhope/shoes_tutorial_walkthrough/README.md

 <!--
 TODO:  If any one screenshot is updated, all screenshots must be updated.  =(
 TODO:  Consider colour for colourblindness?  e.g. don't use red.

+DISCUSS:  I notice that these examples are being references by new users.
+They say something like "I cannot run 001.rb".
+I removed the src/ directory because this is about a first introduction and not necessarily running the code on a new installation.
+Perhaps I am wrong?
+Perhaps the examples each need an anchor/label.
 -->